lodauria/IoT_Group_Project/src/WebPage/README.md

 npm run serve
 ```

-or, if you prefer to use yarn:
+Or, if you prefer, you can use yarn:

 ```bash
 yarn serve